-Within 3 days of returning to school, a student who is absent for more than 1 school day because of a personal illness must bring a statement from a doctor or health clinic verifying the illness or condition that caused the absence.
+Within two days of returning to school, a student who is absent for more than three consecutive days because of a personal illness must bring a statement from a doctor or health clinic verifying the illness or condition that caused the absence.
 Otherwise, the absence may be considered unexcused and in violation of compulsory attendance laws.